Argyll Robertson Pupil

 - absence of the light reflex

-- a prompt accomodation reflex
+- a prompt accommodation reflex

 - pupils slowly dilate with mydriatics

 The most common cause of this condition is syphilis.
-If the aetiology is syphilitic
+If the aetiology